Suggested Searches

 4. Relax on the couch

-NASA’s Scientific Visualization Studio/Ernie Wright
+NASA's Scientific Visualization Studio

 Is it cloudy?
 Luckily, you can observe the Moon from the comfort of your own home.
-Take and process your own lunar images with the MicroObservatory Robotic Telescopes.

 Would you prefer a movie night?
-In addition to the many films that feature our nearest neighbor, you can spend your evening with our lunar playlist on YouTube or this video gallery, catch up on the latest Artemis preparations and lunar science developments, or catch NASA Explorers: We Are The Artemis Generation on NASA+.
+In addition to the many films that feature our nearest neighbor, you can spend your evening with our lunar playlist on YouTube or this video gallery, catch up on the latest Artemis preparations and lunar science developments, or watch NASA Explorers: We Are The Artemis Generation on NASA+.

-5. Touch the topography
+5. Touch the lunar topography

 Photo of a 3D printed model of volcanic landform on the Moon